emilisto/hook.js/ReadMe.md

 # hook.js - alpha

-the easiest way to build real-time web applications
+the easiest way to build real-time web applications with hook.io

+# How it works

 # Usage